img

 Just as you would not agree to a medical operation without as much information on the risks as possible, you should not agree to a family law settlement or order without as much financial and legal information as possible and practical.

-Do not go it alone and do not make an uninformed family law decision, call us to find out what you may be missing and what information you need to obtain a final settlement of your issues.
-You may also need a court order to get certain financial disclosure and of course we can help with this as well.
+Do not go it alone and do not make an uninformed family law decision.
+Call us to find out what you may be missing and what information you need to obtain a final settlement of your issues.
+You may also need a court order to receive disclosure of certain financial information and of course we can help with this as well.

 NEGOTIATION, MEDIATION, ARBITRATION OR LITIGATION